Cable (British band): 1995: Down-Lift the Up-Trodden

-1996-97 - When Animals Attack
+1996–97: When Animals Attack

 In 1996, Cable played over 100 shows with artists such as The Wedding Present, China Drum, Reef and Garageland (Flying Nun Records).
 They recorded another session for Radio 1, toured Germany and appeared at The Phoenix Festival.
 In 1997, the band played a concert at Brixton Prison (which was later released as a live EP), and shortly afterwards flew to New York to record their second album, this time produced by ex-Butthole Surfer, and Shimmy Disc owner Kramer.
 The album When Animals Attack was recorded in three weeks at Noise New Jersey, and released the following spring.
 Album track "Freeze The Atlantic" was used as the soundtrack on a TV commercial for Sprite which exposed the band to a much broader audience, and was later released as a single.

-1998-99 - Sub-Lingual and split
+1998–99: Sub-Lingual and split

 In March 1998 Cable played a sellout show at South by Southwest in Austin, Texas, then returned to the UK to record their third album with Paul Tipler (known for his work with Elastica and Stereolab).
 That same year they were nominated for 'Best New British Band' at the Kerrang!
 Awards.
 At the 1998 Sound City festival in Oxford, John Peel joined the band onstage and the concert was broadcast live on Steve Lamacq's Radio 1 show.
 However, in spring 1999 a long-simmering legal dispute brought the band's career to an abrupt halt, and on 19 May Cable played a packed farewell concert at London Dingwalls, before splitting.
 Their third album Sub-Lingual was well received by both the indie & rock press, albeit posthumously.

-2006-Present
+2006–present

 In 2006 the label Signature Tune released a covers compilation album titled Souvenir: A Tribute to Cable, a collection of 15 newly recorded Cable songs performed by artists including Tom Vek, Get Cape.
 Wear Cape.
-Fly, and Tellison.
+Fly, Gordon Moakes, and Tellison.

 Cable announced in June 2012 that they were to reform to play three dates in November of that year at Manchester Academy and London Forum., and also a homecoming show at Derby's The Venue.

 Matt Bagguley now lives in Oslo and plays in Je Suis Animal.
 Other ex-Cable members can be found in The Lucky Nine featuring drummer Richie Mills, and previously Hudson Super Six featuring Pete Darrington until their split in 2017.
 Mills also now fronts the band MiLLS in which he is vocalist and guitarist.
 Neil Cooper has been the drummer for alternative metal band Therapy? since 2002.